grahamjh99/VisionDrive/instructor-facing-feedback-guide.md

 ### Capstone Project Grading

-Capstone projects do not include guided prompts; therefore, they do not use the same 3-tiered challenge structure as our unit projects.
-Instead, capstone projects simply define a core set of requirements and deliverable formats that should inform your evaluation of student work.
+Capstone projects do not use the same tiered challenge structure as the unit projects.
+Instead, capstones simply define a core set of requirements that should inform your evaluation of the student's work.

+As before, you are only responsible for scoring and providing feedback on any "Required" sections.
+Assign a relative score to the numbered portions, and then fill in any qualitative feedback on the student's work.

-For example, Part 1 of the Capstone project asks students to:
+For example, in Capstone Part 1, the "Required" portion asks students to:

-- Host a lightning talk with 2-3 topics
-- Create a slide deck for this talk
-- For each topic, include:
+1. Prepare a slide deck and host a 3-5 minute lightning talk on **at least two** potential topics for your DSI capstone project.
+For each topic, define all required areas:

+2. Topic 1:
- - problem statement
+   - Problem Statement
- - potential audience
+   - Potential Audience
- - project goals/success metrics
+   - Goals
+   - Success Metrics
+   - Data Source(s)

+3. Topic 2:
+   - Problem Statement
+   - Potential Audience
- - possible data source
+   - Goals
+   - Success Metrics
+   - Data Source(s)

-Instructors should use their best judgement to *score* each of these requirements using the GA rubric.
+Instructors should use their best judgement to *score* each of these numbered requirements using the GA rubric:

 Score  | Expectations
 --- | ---